Nadeau-Innovations/site/content/post/2021/9/pdf-hero-how-to-extract-emails-with-python/index.md

 ```

 But this single process would be slow due to the number of files.
-We're also not taking advantage of the multiple core of our CPU.
+We're also not taking advantage of the multiple cores of our CPU.

 Instead, we'll use the built-in `multiprocessing` library to spawn multiple Python processes that will each handle a chunk of the PDFs: